abacus-gene/paml-tutorial/intro-mcmc/README.md

 >**QUESTION**: what can you say about the efficiency of this chain?

-#### Example 2
+### Example 2

-We can also try to run the chain for longer but, this time, we shall keep the same starting values for the rest of the parameter:
+We can also try to run the chain for longer but, this time, we shall keep the same starting values for the rest of the parameters:

 ```r
 # Run MCMC